-As for the other laquais, Jodelet (played by Jodelet FR), he plays the part of a vicomte and arrives later in the play (Scene XI).
+As for the other laquais, Jodelet (played by Jodelet FR), he plays the part of a vicomte and arrives later in the play (Scene xi).
 Jodelet is a famous but older French actor playing himself, a valet.
-His face is white because he covers it with flour.
+His face is white because it is covered with flour (enfariné).
 The marquis and the vicomte start boasting about their life in various salons and about their abilities as poets and dancers.

 The spectators are in stitches, but Cathos and Magdelon so wish to be précieuses that they admire the disguised laquais.
 A few unacceptable words and references are used, but Cathos and Madgelon do not know the difference.
 They are totally deceived.

-The fantasy comes to an end during a danse.
+The fantasy comes to an end during a dance.
 Violinists had been hired, etc. Du Croisy and La Grange come back and undress their valets so they can be seen for what they are.
-Earlier (Scene IV) Cathos had remarked that the thought of sleeping next to a naked man was repulsive.
+Earlier (Scene iv) Cathos had remarked that the thought of sleeping next to a naked man was repulsive.

 Gorgibus returns and the violinists demand to be paid for their services.
 Gorgibus starts beating them up in the harmless fashion of comedy.
 So the farce has been played out to its bitter end, bitter for the would-be précieuses and salonnières, and bitter for Gorgibus.